What is Color Matching?

 Color Matching is available on our Professional plan and costs $0.75 per image or an equivalent price in your local currency.

 How to add Color Matching to your specification?

-If you are uploading directly from your Pixelz Account, you need to add this additional service (add-on) to your specification following the easy steps below.
+If you are uploading directly from your Pixelz Account, you need to add this additional service (add-on) to your specification by following the easy steps below.
 You can find Color Matching in the Add-ons section when creating a specification.
 Simply click "Add", select the add-on, and hit "Save".

 How to create an order with Color Matching?